wintermute-cell/silvera/README.md

 - `pof__FILENAME.ext` for `post-file-hook` files.
 - `poh__FILENAME.ext` for `post-hook` files.

-plugin files use the `hook`-system to know when they have to be called, and with what arguments.
+addon files use the `hook`-system to know when they have to be called, and with what arguments.
 There are 4 available hooks in `silvera`:
 - pre-hook: Called right at the beginning, before any processing happens.
 - pre-file-hook: Called right before a Markdown file is read for processing.
-  As a first argument, plugins for this hook are given the path of the respective file.
+  As a first argument, addons for this hook are given the path of the respective file.
   This makes it useful for modifying the source (.md) file ahead of processing.
 - post-file-hook: Called right before a Markdown file is read for processing.
-  As a first argument, plugins for this hook are given the path of the respective file.
+  As a first argument, addons for this hook are given the path of the respective file.
   This makes it useful for modifying the build (.html) file after of processing.
 - post-hook: Called right at the end, after all the processing has finished.

-All plugin files in one directory compose a single plugin.
+All addon files in one directory compose a single addon.
 This way, you could use `...-file-hook` executables to gather data, about all the files, save that data in a temporary file, and then use the data in a `post-hook` executable.
 For example gathering titles and building a nav-menu out of these titles at the end.

 For a single hook, executables are called in alphabetical order.
 You should prefix the filenames with numbers, so indicate a clear order, like `prf__0FILENAME.ext` and `prf__1FILENAME.ext`.

+> HINT: You can set the `PRINT_HOOK` constant in `main.go` to true, to get verbose output about addon activity, and also output your addons stdout.

 ## Contributing
 All contributions are generally welcome, within the above declared spirit of the program.
-If you're having problems and don't know how to fix them yourself, please report the issue at the [issues page]( https://github.com/wintermute-cell/silver/issues ).
+If you're having problems and don't know how to fix them yourself, please report the issue at the [issues page]( https://github.com/wintermute-cell/silvera/issues ).

 ## License
 This project uses [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).